migliusss/migliusss/README.md

 ## 🦋 About me
   I’m an IT student at University of Sørøst Norway.
-I have started studying in 2022, which means I’m pretty new in programming and web development.
+I have started studying in 2022, which means I’m pretty new in programming.

   I have taken courses in HTML and CSS and started to learn JavaScript.
 In university I am learning OOP with Java, and also taken a course in SQL and Database Administration.